dwong/dwong.github.com/source/_posts/2009-06-11-what-is-marriage.markdown

 - Relationships
 ---

+{% blockquote former co-worker about an unmarried couple living together %}
-> They're pretty much married already.
+They're pretty much married already.
 What's the difference?
--former co-worker about an unmarried couple living together
+{% endblockquote %}

 What is the difference, really?
 That is, I have an idea of what the difference is.
 To me there **is** a difference between marriage and just living together.
 In fact there is a difference between marriage and any other state that one can be in (e.g., single, friends, partners)!